Employee Handbook, Vancouver Based Employees

 The employee is responsible for the accuracy and completeness of the expense report, and for providing all necessary supporting receipts.

-All required documentation must be submitted to the budget manager before reimbursement can be processed.
+All required documentation must be submitted to the Vancouver Bursar's Office before reimbursement can be processed.
 Dated, original, unaltered receipts or invoices for expenses must be submitted as back-up to a properly completed expense report.
 Receipts should be attached to an 8.5 × 11 sheet of paper and sorted in day order.
 Credit card payment forms are not considered to be itemized receipts for meals, transportation tickets, lodging, and car rental.
 Where expenses are being shared with external organizations, a duplicate copy of the receipts will suffice if a detailed explanation of who is paying the balance of the expenses is provided.
 In all other cases, the following original documentation is required: all pertinent invoices; passenger copies of air, rail, and non-local bus tickets (receipts for subways and local bus transportation are not required); car rental agreements or invoices, adjusted to deduct expenses for the personal use of the vehicle and any non-reimbursable insurance; lodging bills detailing all charges; a copy of the conference announcement that details the registration fee and what the fee includes; and original receipts or invoices for other expenses.

 Expenses incurred in a foreign currency must be converted to U.S. dollars for reimbursement.
 The following additional information is required for each receipt: date of payment; description of expense (hotel, airfare, toll, etc.); amount in the foreign currency and the U.S. dollar equivalent amount; rate of exchange and source of rate of exchange (i.e., xe.com).